gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 authors: [ Geoffrey Hunter ]
 date: 2024-03-24
 draft: false
-lastmod: 2024-03-24
+lastmod: 2024-03-25
-tags: [ Lightsail, Umami, analytics, server, AWS, https, docker, nginx ]
+tags: [ Lightsail, Umami, analytics, server, AWS, https, docker, nginx, SSL, Google Analytics ]
 title: Running Umami on AWS Lightsail
 type: page
 ---

+## Overview

+Umami is a popular alternative to Google Analytics which allows free use if you self-host the software on your own server.
+I decided to switch from Google Analytics to Umami because Ad Blockers were blocking too high a percentage of users (ad blockers block the Google tag script that is downloaded to the users browser from reaching out to Google's servers and registering a page view).
+By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami.
+There is a very high probability that Ad blockers won't block the Umami client-side script since the request is going out to the same domain as this blog.

+This page details how to get Umami setup and running on an AWS Lightsail server instance.
+AWS Lightsail is a simpler and cheap way (US$3.50 to $5.00/month) of hosting servers that don't need to do much processing, perfect for Umami.

+Credit goes to the Digital Ocean's tutorial at https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04 for showing me how to do this for the first time.
+This tutorial expands on Digital Ocean's by adding Lightsail specific information, as well as updating some parts relevance in 2024 (e.g. we now have `docker compose` rather than `docker-compose`).

-## Spinning Up Lightsail Server
+## Spinning Up Lightsail Server in AWS

+This assumes you have an AWS account.
+If you don't, go and sign up now!

+Log into the AWS Console, and click on `Services -> Amazon Lightsail`.

+{{% figure src="_assets/aws-lightsail-create-instance.png" width="600px" %}}

+Firstly, choose an "Instance Location".
+Pick something close to where most of your users are, but in the end it doesn't matter much!

+Then under "Select a blueprint", click "Operating System (OS) only".
 Select Ubuntu 22.04.
-You could choose a different Linux OS, like AWS Linux, but the commands will be different (e.g. `yum` instead of `apt`) and nginx config files will not be in `sites-available`.
+You could choose a different Linux OS, like AWS Linux, but the commands will be different (e.g. you'll have to use `yum` instead of `apt`) and the nginx config files structure won't be setup to use `sites-available`/`sites-enabled` (slightly different ways of doing things).

-{{% figure src="picking-ubuntu-22-04-in-lightsail.png" width="600px" %}}
+{{% figure src="_assets/picking-ubuntu-22-04-in-lightsail.png" width="600px" %}}

+Select or create a keypair to authenticate with this server.
+If creating a new keypair, the private key will be downloaded.
+Save this for later when we need to ssh into the instance to set it up.

-Select the size.
-Make sure to select As of March 2024, IPv6 doesn't work for cloning projects of GitHub, nor some docker-based commands which fetch data from remotes.
+Select the _Networking Type_.
+As of March 2024, Amazon is about to charge more for servers that have IPv4 addresses.
+IPv6 only should work fine -- except that IPv6 doesn't work for cloning projects of GitHub, nor some docker-based commands which fetch data from remotes.
 What we can do though is perform all of the setup with a public IPv4 address, and then once we are complete, create a Snapshot, and create a new instance from the Snapshot that is IPv6 only.
 More on this below.

+So for now select `Dual stack` for the Networking Type.

-I had issues with the memory capped at 512MB.
-The 1GB RAM/40GB SSD size worked well (US$5.00/month).
+Select a size.
+Umami does not take many resources to run.
+However I had issues with the memory capped at 512MB, so I picked the 1GB RAM/40GB SSD size (as of March 2024, US$5.00/month).

 {{% figure src="_assets/choosing-dual-stack-and-size-lightsail.png" width="600px" %}}

-Select or create a keypair to authenticate with this server.
-If creating a new keypair, the private key will be downloaded.
-Save this for later when we need to ssh into the instance to set it up.

-Click go!
+Choose an instance name to easily identify this Lightsail instance in the future, e.g. `Umami-Ubuntu-IPv4-1GB`.
+It's completely up to you and what you want to call it.

+Click `Create Instance` and your server will be spun up!

 ## Add a Rule For Https

-Click on the `Networking" tab under your Lightsail instance, and then add a IPv4 firewall rule allowing https traffic.
+Once your Lightsail instance has spun up, click on the `Networking" tab under your Lightsail instance, and then add a IPv4 firewall rule allowing https traffic.

 {{% figure src="_assets/ipv4-https-firewall-rule-in-lightsail.png" width="600px" %}}